The main principles for Fingerprints’ external information disclosure are to:

 NEGATIVE PUBLICITY THAT CAN IMPACT BUSINESS RELATIONSHIPS AND VALUATION

-If FPC becomes subject to strong negative publicity that can impact business relationships or the valuation of the company, all disclosures shall be made through the CEO or CFO.
+If Fingerprints becomes subject to strong negative publicity that can impact business relationships or the valuation of the company, all disclosures shall be made through the CEO or CFO.
 The CEO or a delegated person is responsible for a crisis plan being prepared and the management group being made aware of it.